metacall/gsoc-2025/README.md

 **Description**:

 Few years ago [Rust Loader was implemented](https://github.com/metacall/gsoc-2022?tab=readme-ov-file#rust-loader-support) but the code has became outdated due to nature of Rust Compiler unstable API / ABI.
 The idea of this project is to update to the latest version and add more tests and examples with tutorials.
 It will be also interesting to find a portable version, or at least to prevent depending on unstable Rust Compiler API (although I am not sure this is possible).
+Showing examples of mixing Rust and C++ would or script languages using Rust directly without need of using macros in the original Rust code would be also interesting, also [updating existing examples](https://github.com/metacall/python-rust-melody-example).
+Adding support for more types will be also interesting.

 **Expected outcomes**: Implement a fully functional version of the Rust Loader with the latest compiler API.
 Extend the functionalities that are not implemented and provide more tests and examples with some tutorials about how to use it.
+Update existing tutorials using Rust Loader.

 **Possible mentors**: Vicente Eduardo Ferrer Garcia, Gil Arasa Verge